martin-ger/esp_wifi_repeater/README.md

 - set [ssid|password] _value_: changes the settings for the uplink AP (WiFi config of your home-router), use password "none" for open networks.
 - set [ap_ssid|ap_password] _value_: changes the settings for the soft-AP of the ESP (for your stations)
 - show [config|stats]: prints the current config or some status information and statistics
-- save [dhcp]: saves the current config parameters [+ the current DHCP leases] to flash
+- save [dhcp]: saves the current config parameters, ACLs, and routing entires [+ the current DHCP leases] to flash
 - lock [_password_]: saves and locks the current config, changes are not allowed.
 Password can be left open if already set before (Default is the password of the uplink WiFi)
 - unlock _password_: unlocks the config, requires password from the lock command
 - reset [factory]: resets the esp, 'factory' optionally resets WiFi params to default values (works on a locked device only from serial console)